 January 30 – Bobby here – we’re adding in our review of the PC version of Rise of the Tomb Raider below:

-Everything you see looks much more detailed, textures are better, shadows are dynamic, lighting in game feels so natural, the trees and rocks are brimming with textures – everything is enhanced!
+Everything you see looks much more detailed; textures are better, shadows are dynamic, lighting in-game feels so natural, and the trees and rocks are brimming with textures – everything is enhanced!

-But this is the subtlety of a PC port – you get to see the world grow in scope too, this isn’t obtainable just yet on a console; a system that has a locked set of components has no room to evolve.
+But this is the subtlety of a PC port – you get to see the world grow in scope, too; this isn’t obtainable on a console; a system with a locked set of components has no room to evolve.

-I tried to play the game with a keyboard and mouse configuration and found that the setup just doesn’t work for Rise of the Tomb Raider, Lara felt less responsive than when played using a gamepad for the PC.
+I tried playing the game with a keyboard and mouse configuration and found that the setup doesn’t work for Rise of the Tomb Raider; Lara felt less responsive than when using a gamepad for the PC.
 I recommend the intuitiveness of a gamepad for this one.

-I whole-heartedly recommend Rise of the Tomb Raider.
-The PC version is going to be the best Crystal Dynamics has to offer to you, but if you can’t make the switch to PC or just want to stick to your preferred console, please go ahead and play this game and enjoy each minute exploring.
+I wholeheartedly recommend Rise of the Tomb Raider.
+The PC version will be the best Crystal Dynamics offers you, but if you can’t switch to PC or want to stick to your preferred console, please go ahead and play this game and enjoy each minute of exploring.
 It is worth it.